Gynko/frontendwonderland/README.md

 These new "simple" techniques created so much change that i felt that re-creating the project would be more time efficient.

 V1 Here: https://github.com/Gynko/mywebsite

-# 3️⃣ Roadmap

-1. Learn Typescript: I will be taking a 24h+ long in depth course from February 9 2022.
-2. I will "Typescript" Frontend Wonderland on the go as an exercice.
-3. I will revisit this component that i made: https://github.com/Gynko/ColoredCodeEditor.
-This will allow me to add articles that require to show code.
-4. There are some topics in JS that i want to revisit.
-Async in particular.
-5. I will reevaluate what is smartest to do after this, also based on the potential feedback that i will get on Frontend Wonderland.
-Testing is big in the list, as well as NextJs and React Native.
-And then there is Performance.
-And I want to get back to data structures and algorithms.
-It never ends!
-So much fun 🥳!